-(b) Corridor Operations Facility Lease
+Corridor Operations Facility Rental

-In January 2000, the Agency relocated to the corridor operations facility and signed an operating lease agreement with F/ETCA.
-Lease payments are based on the estimated fair market rental value and are adjusted annually.
-The Agency incurred lease expense for the year ended June 30, 2023 and 2022 of \$574 and \$581, respectively.
-The Agency's commitment for the year ending June 30, 2023 is \$574.
+In January 2000, the Agency relocated to the corridor operations facility and signed a rental agreement with F/ETCA.
+Property rental payments are based on the estimated fair market rental value and are adjusted annually.
+The Agency incurred a rent expense for the years ended June 30, 2024 and 2023 of \$614 and \$574, respectively.
+The Agency's commitment for the year ending June 30, 2025 is \$617.